adhavle-aws/account360/README.md

 The table's partition key is the ID attribute of a book.
 The partition key allows you to look up a book with just the ID.
 Additionally, there is a global secondary index (GSI) on the category attribute.
 The GSI allows you to run a query on the category attribute and build the books by category experience.

 For future updates to the application, we plan to return the results of a search/filter by category via Elasticsearch.
-Additionally, there is no “description” attribute, as this sample application does not feature pages for individual books.
+Additionally, there is no “description” attribute, as this  application does not feature pages for individual books.
 This may be something users wish to add.

 &nbsp;